Living a little far from the area of the disaster in Japan, our family can now live with a very little patience.

 What can we do for the sufferers who need helps?

+We should carefully pay much attention to them and try to do out best for them, but at the same time it may be very important to live our life as usual, though it may sound imprudent.
 Of course we should not buy and stock too much food and other items, which may be needed by the people in the afflicted areas, but we also should keep daily economic activities as usual, which I believe leads to activate Japan.
 We have a lot of natural disasters so far in Japan, but our forerunners could reconstruct everything.
 Japan now has a lot of difficulties, but I am sure we can recover.

 I would like to express condolences for the victims of the disaster, and I am strongly hoping we can save as many lives as possible.